ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### Order management

-With order management in place, it is now possible to create orders, configure and customize the order processing workflow, as well as manage orders by using the APIs.
+With order management in place, it's now possible to create orders, configure and customize the order processing workflow, as well as manage orders by using the APIs.

 New screens added to the back office user interface let [[= product_name =]] users search for orders and filter search results.
 Users can also review order details and completion status, as well as cancel orders.